By Dan Kilbridge | | 9 mins

 While some conferences have more parity, the Pac-12 is really a difference of the haves and have-nots.
 That’s important to note when you’re placing your bets for futures to win the conference.
 USC, UCLA, Washington, Stanford and Oregon get the best talent; the rest of the conference is hit-or-miss.

-Those five teams have combined to play in the Pac-12 Championship Game 12 times in the first eight years of its existence and accounted for all of the wins.
-Keep that in mind when looking at both point spreads and moneylines.
+Those five teams have combined to play in the Pac-12 Championship Game 15 times in the first 10 years of its existence and accounted for all of the wins.
+Keep that in mind when looking at the college football odds each week, including both point spreads and moneylines.

 4. Teams Maintain Characteristics

-Of course, things can change over time but for whatever reason, the Pac-12 teams seem to maintain certain characteristics.
+Of course, things can change over time but for whatever reason, the Pac-12 seems to maintain certain characteristics.

 For example, with USC, you can count on them to recruit the best players.
 Whether they can develop them into stars or not will depend on the coaching staff, but this team regularly gets the top recruits.